 Roadside billboard-style church messages are great for attracting attention.
 Many passersby will regularly stop and check to see if the message has been changed.
 A clever inspirational message can even become the talk of the town—or the Internet—and attract attention from neighboring towns.
 In times of declining membership and church attendance, this opportunity for communication shouldn’t be neglected.

-Such monuments convey at the same time the church’s personality, faith symbols and values, a warm welcome, and information.
+Such monument signs convey at the same time the church’s personality, faith symbols and values, a warm welcome, and information.
 A listing of service times and coming events keeps the congregation informed at all times.

 As a permanent outdoor sign, an exterior monument should be visible at night, and therefore it should include lighting.